Tuesday, 17 May 2022

 Organising it takes time, and it is important to remember to carry the care plan file for any hospital admission including to ED (A&E).

-Sample personal Care Plan here
+Sample Personal Care Plan here

 Tip: After drawing up a Personal Care Plan document it would be worthwhile having the document signed off by a hospital or doctor so that it has greater currency, i.e. certifying the document.